cz5959/GWAS-frontera/README.md

 *mash* fitting procedure to test if differences in environmental variance is captured.
 Results for all parameters from the previous two scripts are required before running this script.
 Code: ```environ_mash.R```

 Produce heatmap plots as depicted in **Fig. S6**.
-Download matrice_names.txt, which is a list of all hypothesis covariance matrices used.
+Download matrice_names.txt, which is a list of all hypothesis covariance matrices used, to $GWAS_DIR.
 Code Example: ```environ_heatmap.R```

 ### Polygenic Score
 Create five test sets to be used for cross validation.
-Each test set is placed in a separate PGS folder.
-Download QC_ids.txt.
+This step will create folders PGS_1-5 and place a test set in each folder.
+Download QC_ids.txt to $PHENO_DIR.
 Code Example: ```PGS_testset_1.R -p height```

 For the following four scripts, provide the set number [1-5] with the ```-s``` flag.